surajneupane55/React-on-Rails-API-guide/index.md

 ```

-Since any user data is handle by user_token#create Controller we can now simply use a helper method to authenicate our Record resource:
+Since any user data is handled by user_token#create Controller, we can now simply use a helper method to authenicate our Record resource:

 ```